Izumi Sakai: Legacy

 The sudden news of Sakai's death caused an uproar in the Japanese music industry and began to dominate headlines and the "what's new" spaces on many major music websites.
 Music Station, a TV program, did a four-minute tribute to her during its June 1, 2007 broadcast.
 Due to viewer request, another tribute was aired a week later.

 The Zard Official Book: Kitto Wasurenai (きっと忘れない―ZARD OFFICIAL BOOK) was released on August 15, 2007.
 This book contains tracks of 16 years by "Izumi Sakai's poetry" and "Comments of the staff who have helped ZARD".

 The book records that she was informed two days before she died, and that Sakai was encouraged by the news that she was selected.
-Furthermore, the day before she died, Sakai told a producer who had been with her for 16 years that she was looking forward to have a recording machine at her home so she could start working upon discharge from hospital.
+Furthermore, the day before her accidental fall, Sakai told a producer who had been with her for 16 years that she was looking forward to have a recording machine at her home so she could start working upon discharge from hospital.